thatbeautifuldream/backend-notes/003_node_js/nodejs-lecture-002.md

 - One small gotcha is that another kind of npm package installation is global install and local install.
 So, if we want to install the package then we will use `npm install -g` to install the package globally.
 So, if we want to install the package then we will use `npm install` to install the package locally.
 - The global install gets installed in the global node_modules folder.
 And we may use it in any place in our system.
 But, the local install gets installed in the local node_modules folder.
 And we may use it only in the current project.

+## Project 0

+- Package name `telegraf` : helps to prepare telegram bots easily using telegraf.js library.

+- All the working code is available at [Telegram Bot](https://gh.milind.live)